Skip to content

 A common format for the todo is to be respected: [ ] todo text description | priority=low | due=none

-Task 1 – Load Todos from File
+Task 1 – Persist Todos in a File

 Load todos from todos.txt if it exists.
 Start with an empty list if the file doesn’t exist.
+Save changes back to the file after each command.

 Tip